-- Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must understand their legal duty under the Mandatory FGM Reporting Duty. - All staff must complete Prevent awareness training.
+- Will receive appropriate safeguarding and child protection (including online safety) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must understand their legal duty under the Mandatory FGM Reporting Duty. - All staff must complete Prevent awareness training.
 This is to ensure that they can comply with the legal expectations under the Prevent duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.

-1.6.2 - Designated Safeguarding Lead and deputies:
+1.6.2 Designated Safeguarding Lead and deputies: